mixer/beam-client-java/README.md

 Our [Javadocs](https://mixer.github.io/beam-client-java/) are the place to go!
 That link contains the most up-to-date docs for this API client.

-## Building
+## Including beam-client-java in your Project

 We use [Maven](http://maven.apache.org/) to build Mixer's Java client.
-Once you have [Maven installed](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html), there are two easy steps to getting the client in your classpath.
+Once you have [Maven installed](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html), there are a few steps to getting the client in your classpath.

 Our Maven Artifacts are published to GitHub's Package Registry, so you'll need to set that up.